Gov’t, US Steel reach consent decree over chemical spill

 HAMMOND, Ind.
-(AP) — State and federal officials say U.S. Steel will pay a $600,000 civil penalty and $630,000 to various federal agencies to reimburse them for costs and damages after one of its northwestern Indiana plants discharged wastewater containing a potentially carcinogenic chemical into a tributary of Lake Michigan.
+(AP) — U.S. Steel will pay a $600,000 civil penalty and $630,000 to reimburse various federal agencies for costs and damages after one of its plants discharged wastewater containing a potentially carcinogenic chemical into a tributary of Lake Michigan, federal and state officials said Monday.

-The U.S. Justice Department says those terms are contained in a consent decree filed Monday in federal court.
-In the decree, U.S. Steel promised to take steps to improve its wastewater processing monitoring system to resolve alleged violations of the Clean Water Act and Indiana law.
+The U.S. Justice Department said those terms are contained in a consent decree filed Monday in federal court in which U.S. Steel promised to take steps to improve its wastewater processing monitoring system to resolve alleged violations of the Clean Water Act and Indiana law.

-The April 2017 spill into the Burns Waterway near Portage, Indiana, contained hexavalent chromium, a toxic heavy metal that might be carcinogenic if ingested.
+The April 2017 spill at a U.S. Steel manufacturing and finishing plant into the Burns Waterway near Portage, Indiana, contained hexavalent chromium, a toxic heavy metal that the U.S. Environmental Protection Agency has said might be carcinogenic if ingested.
+The Justice Department said the plant experienced a rupture in an expansion joint in wastewater pipes, discharging untreated wastewater into the tributary.

-U.S. Steel says the steps it’s taking include installing a new wastewater piping system.
+“Today’s settlement with U.S. Steel appropriately penalizes the company for last year’s wastewater spill, recoups the government’s response costs and other losses, and requires significant actions by the company to prevent toxic spills like this from occurring again,” Jeffrey H. Wood, the acting assistant attorney general for the Justice Department’s Environment and Natural Resources Division, said in a statement.

 Most Read Business Stories